 Edson lives with his father and his mother.
-At home, duties include carrying water, gathering firewood and teaching others.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a seller in the market.
+Edson works at home carrying water, gathering firewood and teaching others.
 There are 4 children in the family.

 As part of Compassion's ministry, Edson participates in church activities, Bible class and camp.
 He is also in high school where his performance is average.
 Rolling a hoop, soccer and swimming are his favorite activities.

-Your love and support will help Edson to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Edson in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Edson lives in the mountainous community of Dondon, home to approximately 35,200 residents.
 Typical houses are constructed of cement and have corrugated iron roofs.
 The most commonly spoken language is Creole.

 The regional diet consists of maize, beans and bananas.
 Common health problems in this area include malaria, typhoid fever, diarrhea and tuberculosis.
 Most adults in Dondon are unemployed but some work on plantations and earn the equivalent of $25 per month.
 This community has water and electricity but needs employment opportunities and literacy training.

 Your sponsorship allows the staff of Dondon Child Development Center to provide Edson with Bible teaching, health and hygiene education, medical exams, recreational activities, social events, preschool, formal and non-formal education, uniforms and scholastic materials.
 The center staff will also provide meetings, educational workshops and opportunities for project involvement for the parents or guardians of Edson.

 Haiti occupies the western third of the island of Hispaniola in the Caribbean.
 A mix of mountains, valleys, lakes, seashores and rivers gives Haiti varied weather conditions.
 About two-thirds of the terrain is unsuitable for farming.